 However, I encountered the same issue.
 The glaze was being fired to cone 6, but I was still getting the pinging and blistering.
 This suggested to me that the pinging problem was not related to the bisque temperature.

-Instead, I wondered if the pinholes might be to do with the grog and sand in the clay.
+Instead, I wondered if the pinholes might have been to do with the grog and sand in the clay.

 So, I decided to try an extra smooth clay body.
 And since switching to a smooth clay body, I’ve found that the pinging has ceased.